srinivas-maddikunta/brightspot-cms/docs/developers-guide/installation/advanced.rst

       |   Replace:
       |   *snapshotVer* with the Brightspot build version, for example, ``3.2-SNAPSHOT``.
       |
       |   *groupId* with a value that will serve as a Java package name for any Brightspot classes that you might add.
 Maven will create a source directory structure based on the package name.
-For example, if you specify ``com.bsp``, the Brightspot project will include this directory for adding Brightspot classes: ``src/main/java/com/bsp``.
+For example, if you specify ``com.myApp``, the Brightspot project will include this directory for adding Brightspot classes: ``src/main/java/com/myApp``.
       |
-      |   *artifactId* with a project name like ``bsp``.
+      |   *artifactId* with a project name like ``tutorial``.
 This will be used for the top-level folder of the Brightspot project.

       .. note:: Windows users must run the archetype on one line without breaks (\\), for example: